Show your kids the meaning of “magic hour” by taking them to one of the best sunset spots in all of Portland

-With summer days winding down, a sunset viewing party is something you need to get on the calendar—pronto.
-It’s pretty much our favorite free summer family activity.
-And while we know many of your favorite city picnic spots easily double as sunset-viewing destinations, we think you’ll be surprised by a few of the best places to watch the sunset.
-Really want to make the most of the night out?
-Pack some popcorn and all your stargazing supplies to see what you can glimpse in a galaxy far, far away once the sun has said “goodnight.”
+With summer in full swing, a sunset viewing party is something you need to get on the calendar—pronto.
+It’s quite possibly our all-time favorite free summer family activity.
+And although we know many of your favorite city picnic spots and hiking trails easily double as sunset-viewing destinations, we think you’ll be surprised by a few of the best places to see the sunset in and around Portland.
+Head to the waterfront or up to the mountains to see some of the best sunsets Oregon has to offer.
+Really want to make the most of the evening out with your little ones?
+Pack some popcorn and all your stargazing supplies to see what you can glimpse in a galaxy far, far away once the sun has said “good night” and a blanket of sparkling stars fill the night sky.

 S.E.
 60th St. & S.E.
 Salmon St.